 What We Do

-The Restoration House has become a recognized leader in serving single mothers and their children in Knoxville.
-This recognition is due in part to a commitment to remain a student of best practices for helping single-mother families.
-TRH was founded on the belief that through partnership and collaboration, everyone wins; as such, TRH desires not to reproduce services but to work with other organizations to fill in the system gaps for single-mother families and their children.
-TRH currently partners with a variety of organizations and churches while also counseling local, regional, and national organizations around best practices for supporting single-mother families.
+The Restoration House has become a recognized leader in serving single parents and their children in Knoxville.
+This recognition is due in part to a commitment to remain a student of best practices for helping single-parent families.
+TRH was founded on the belief that through partnership and collaboration, everyone wins; as such, TRH desires not to reproduce services but to work with other organizations to fill in the system gaps for single-parent families and their children.
+TRH currently partners with a variety of organizations and churches while also counseling local, regional, and national organizations around best practices for supporting single-parent families.

 Who We Come Alongside

-TRH currently walks alongside eight single-mother families for an average of two years each.
-Because the need is so great, TRH is currently in the process of increasing its capacity by three times through the building Phase II of The Village, a 24-home community for single-mother families.
+TRH currently walks alongside seventeen single-parent families for an average of two years each.
+Because the need is so great, TRH is currently in the process of increasing its capacity by three times through the building Phase II of The Village, a 24-home community for single-parent families.
 Learn more about The Village and how you can support the project.

 The Restoration House Model